Ricette di Sicilia

 - 2

-Slice the artichokes thinly and place them in lemon water to stop them browning.
+Slice the artichokes thinly and soak them in lemon-infused water to prevent browning.

 - 3

-Prepare a batter using flour, water, salt and fresh yeast.
-Leave to rise for about 2 hours in a warm place.
+Whisk up a batter using flour, water, salt, and fresh yeast.
+Leave it to rise in a warm spot for about 2 hours.

 - 4

-Blanch the artichoke slices in salted boiling water for 5 minutes, drain and pat dry thoroughly.
+Blanch the artichoke slices in salted boiling water for 5 minutes, then drain and pat dry thoroughly.

 - 5